ErinFinnegan/AdobeApplication/4_ExistingExamples.md

 ### Forum/Stackoverflow/etc answers you’ve written.
 - I spent three years writing for [Anime News Network](https://www.animenewsnetwork.com/advertising), where part of my job as columnist was daily interaction with readers in the forum.
 In this example, I used insider jargon [incorrectly in a review](https://www.animenewsnetwork.com/shelf-life/2010-01-04#spice), causing [the forums to light up that week](https://www.animenewsnetwork.com/bbs/phpBB2/viewtopic.php?t=126151).
 You know it's going to be bad when the reaction post is:
    > Did you just call Horo a tsundere?
 To quote the great Inigo Montoya 'there will be blood tonight!' ...in the forum that is.
 I learned that even as a critic you have to keep the content in line with audience expectations.

 ### Details on email campaigns you’ve driven.
 - In 2016 [I did this kickstarter campaign](https://www.kickstarter.com/projects/432973105/puppet-vr-murder-mystery) for a personal project, the "Puppet VR Murder Mystery".
-I was selected from hundreds of applicant to pitch the project at the [NY Media Center's VR Pitchfest](http://nymediacenter.com/events/event/?id=46910F62-0543-4157-B569EF3C490345BE&slugid=virtual-reality-pitchfest), s to pitch to a Shark Tank of professionals.
+I was selected from hundreds of applicant to pitch the project at the [NY Media Center's VR Pitchfest](http://nymediacenter.com/events/event/?id=46910F62-0543-4157-B569EF3C490345BE&slugid=virtual-reality-pitchfest), to a Shark Tank of professionals.
-  - I used [a Gmail add-on script](https://chrome.google.com/webstore/detail/mail-merge-with-attachmen/nifmcbjailaccmombpjjpijjbfoicppp) to email 80 people per day for a person touch.
+  - I used [a Gmail add-on script](https://chrome.google.com/webstore/detail/mail-merge-with-attachmen/nifmcbjailaccmombpjjpijjbfoicppp) to email 80 people per day for a somewhat personal touch.
-  - I also used SurveyMonkey and GreenInbox to try and reach all my Gmail, Facebook, and Twitter contacts, using automated yet slightly personalized direct messages, to make sure every single one of my contacts knew about the project.
+  - I also used SurveyMonkey and GreenInbox to try and reach all my Gmail, Facebook, and Twitter contacts, using automated yet  personalized direct messages, to make sure every single one of my contacts knew about the project in time.

 - In 2016, I co-created an interactive theater piece called ["The Institute"](https://sharangbiswas.myportfolio.com/the-institute), which received a Google Experiments in Storytelling Grant.
 In terms of the marketing campaign, I was in charge of [creating the Facebook group](https://www.facebook.com/TheInstituteAtTheBrick/) during the performances.